Quranaloneislam.net

 (8:41) And [you shall] know that from whatever spoils of war you may get, a fifth (20%) belongs to God, as well as the messenger, the close relatives, the orphans, the needy, and the [stranded] wayfarer, if only you believe in God and in what was sent down to Our servant on the day of decision, the day when the two parties clashed; God has complete power over everything.

 Like all revenues in Islam, revenues derived from spoils of war are naturally subject to the payment of zakât, that is to say that they are subject to the payment of the “known rate” (70:24), or rate of zakât.
 We cannot but witness the fact that 8:41 is the only “rate” found in the entire Quran that is related with the payment of a rate of zakât, therefore, it is THE one and only rate of zakât.
-There is no objective or Quranic reason why the rate of zakât on spoils of war should be different from the one on any other revenue, simply because the Quran is fully detailed and that God would have otherwise specified it in His book.
+There is no objective or Quranic reason why the rate of zakât on spoils of war should be different from the one on any other revenue, simply because the Quran is fully detailed and because God would have otherwise specified it in His book.
 The Quranic rate of zakât has by the way been preserved in Shia Islam, where the “khums” (literally “fifth”) is calculated on profits generated on the income, that is to say the surplus, and is payable by the end of the financial year.
 The problem is that instead of being distributed solely to “the close relatives, the orphans, the needy, and the [stranded] wayfarer” as pointed out in 8:41, it has been turned into an income tax, and is therefore a distortion of the message of the Quran.

-7. The zakât is calculated on profits
+7. The zakât is calculated on the surplus, i.e. net profits

 (2:219) They ask you [O prophet] regarding what alters the mind and the game of chance.
 Proclaim: “There is a sin in both of them, as well as benefits for the people, but the sin embedded in them exceeds their benefits”.
 And they ask you [O prophet] what they should spend in charity.
 Proclaim: “The surplus”.
 Thus, God clarifies to you (plural) the verses that you may reflect.